georgia-tech-db/evadb/README.md

    python filters/minimum_filter.py
 ```

-2. EVA storage-system (Video compression and indexing system - *currently in progress*)
+### EVA storage-system (Video compression and indexing system - *New*)

+New storage and indexing system has been integrated.

+Storage system will provide efficient compression techniques and index original videos to
+supplement efficient content based image retrieval

+Compressed videos maintain all relevant content but decrease size by upto 87 percent.
+All files relevant to usage of the compression engine are present in the compression folder.

 ### Eva Core
 Eva core is consisted of